DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

 9. **Start the install.
 If you don't have Nexus Premium, then Wabbajack makes you click through each mod.
 If you do have Nexus Premium, then Wabbajack downloads each mod automatically for you.**

+10. **Wait for install to finish.**

+![Install Guide (3)](https://github.com/user-attachments/assets/ae711b3d-1f38-439d-bf52-5e3c90fd55cd)

+1. Go to `Documents\My Games\Starfield` and place the [StarfieldCustom.ini](https://drive.google.com/file/d/1Sy_oYuMoBkWTvWZTWLl5GE7eNywmoHGA/view?usp=drive_link) file in there.

+    **NOTE:** If you don't see a folder like that, you likely have it on your OneDrive instead.
+Otherwise, if this is a fresh install of *Starfield* and you've never played it before, launch the game through Steam at least once, close it, and try this step again.

-10. **Once the install is finished, launch ModOrganizer.exe in the Star Wars Genesis V5 folder.
+2. Launch `ModOrganizer.exe` in the `Star Wars Genesis V5` folder.
 You will get a popup asking about nxm links.
-Click Yes.**
+Click **Yes**.

-#### Note: ModOrganizer.exe is how you will always start the game from now on.
-DO NOT just type Mod Organizer in your Windows search bar next time and then accidently open another Mod Organizer 2 install for a different modded game.<br />
+    **NOTE:** `ModOrganizer.exe` is how you will always start the game from now on. **DO NOT** just type "Mod Organizer" in your Windows search bar next time and unintentionally open another Mod Organizer 2 install for a different modded game.
+Feel free to make a shortcut.

-![Install Guide (3)](https://github.com/user-attachments/assets/ae711b3d-1f38-439d-bf52-5e3c90fd55cd)
-1. Go to Documents\My Games\Starfield and place the [StarfieldCustom.ini](https://drive.google.com/file/d/1Sy_oYuMoBkWTvWZTWLl5GE7eNywmoHGA/view?usp=drive_link) file in there <br />
-#### NOTE: If you don't see a folder like that, you likely have it on your OneDrive instead.
-Otherwise, if this is a fresh install of Starfield and you've never played it before, launch the game through Steam atleast once, close it, and try this step again.

 ![Install Guide (5)](https://github.com/user-attachments/assets/dfc95e5a-2a21-449c-b2ec-a5e96fc074e0)
 ### **You are now ready to launch the game and complete the last bit of instructions.
 Make sure _SFSE_ is selected at the top right and click _Run_.** <br />